preludeorg/operator-support/tools/translators/ftp/README.md

 ## Get started

-> The example agent will run shell commands only, through the 'sh' executor
+> The example agent will only run shell commands through the 'sh' or 'psh' executor

 1. Start `server.py` on a server you control, which is reachable over port 21 from the computers you want to test.
 2. Run `agent.py` on a compromised host.
 You should get a beacon inside Operator.